Pampa-Aerodesign/PampaPropellerDS/README.md

 # PampaPropellerDB

-This is Pampa's Propeller DataBase App
+This is Pampa's Propeller DataBase Python library, here you will find dynamic performance data from all propellers made by APC and possibly more in the future.

 ## Roadmap